New Zealand's Auckland Council votes to sell 7% stake in Auckland Airport

 By Lucy Craymer

-WELLINGTON, June 9 (Reuters) - The Auckland Council voted on Friday to sell 7% of its 18.09% stake in Auckland Airport AIA.NZ, New Zealand's largest, as part of a plan to reduce the local government body's debt.
+WELLINGTON, June 9 (Reuters) - The Auckland Council voted on Friday to sell 7% of its 18.09% stake in Auckland Airport (AIA.NZ>), New Zealand's biggest, as part of a plan to reduce the local government body's debt.

 Auckland council members voted 14 to 6 to pass the city's budget, which includes the partial sale of the city's stake in the airport.
 One council member abstained.